phptek/silverstripe-jsontext/README.md

 [![Build Status](https://api.travis-ci.org/phptek/silverstripe-jsontext.svg?branch=master)](https://travis-ci.org/phptek/silverstripe-jsontext)

-This does pretty much does what it says on the tin: Provides a simple Text field into which JSON can be stored.
+This module does pretty much does what it says on the tin: Provides a simple Text field into which JSON can be stored and queried.

 Once stored, the module exposes a simple query API based on the [JSON operators found in Postgres v9.2+](https://www.postgresql.org/docs/9.5/static/functions-json.html).

 Note: This module's query API is based on a relatively simple JSON to array conversion principle.
-It does *not* natively use Postgres' or MySQL's native JSON operators.
-The aim however is to allow dev's to use their preferred syntax, and to this end, you can set the module into `mysql' or `postgres` mode using SS config:
+It does *not* use Postgres' or MySQL's native JSON operators.
+The aim however is to allow dev's to use their preferred DB's syntax, and to this end you can set the module into `mysql` or `postgres` mode using SS config:

 ```yml
 JSONText: